gabrielv-oliveira/Cover-videos-in-horizontal-scroll/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/your-username).
+This project was created by [Gabriel Oliveira](https://github.com/gabrielv-oliveira).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.